Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Background and Related Work

 Motivated by the need for finer control, a new class of tile-based kernel languages has emerged.
 Triton~\cite{tillet2019triton}, built on MLIR~\cite{chris2021mlir}, allows programmers to write efficient kernels in Python while abstracting tiling and memory management.
-Despite its success in democratizing kernel development, Triton still lacks inherent abstractions for warp specialization, leaving a performance gap on the Hopper architecture.
-Recent work such as TileLang~\cite{wang2025tilelang} and Mosaic~\cite{jax_mosaic} extends this direction by introducing explicit APIs for dataflow scheduling and pipeline composition.
+Despite its success in democratizing kernel development, Triton, before this work, still lacks native abstractions for warp specialization and instead relies on Ampere-style software pipelining scheme with \texttt{cp.async}, leaving a performance gap on the Hopper architecture.
+Recent work introduces explicit APIs for dataflow scheduling and pipeline composition.
 Cypress\cite{yadav2025cypress} proposes a task-based programming model that abstracts complex data movement and synchronization through logical computation descriptions and mapping specifications.
 However, programmers are still required to manually manage the multi-level hierarchy of threads, warps, and SMs, along with the corresponding data decomposition.
 Gluon~\cite{gluon} proposes an IR for Triton that adds layout abstractions but still requires programmers to explicitly incorporate communication operations.
 These approaches provide expert users with expressive control, but they continue to impose significant responsibility for synchronization and resource management, which limits programmer productivity.

-To this end, we argue that users should not have to cope with low-level hardware details.
-Instead, warp-specialized programs should be generated automatically. \Name bridges these gaps by introducing \aref as an IR-level abstraction for warp communication and automatically generating warp-specialized, TMA-enabled pipelines, thereby achieving high performance without imposing low-level programming burden.
+Additionally, TileLang~\cite{wang2025tilelang,cheng2025pipethreader} is a new tile-based GPU kernel language with built-in warp specialization support.
+It implicitly schedules operations to form pipelines, but without a formal correctness guarantee and with limited control over fine-grained MMA pipelines.
+In contrast, \Name formally defines asynchronous communication semantics via the \aref abstraction (\S\ref{sub:aref}), treating communication as a first-class IR construct.
+This design ensures that the compiler generates correct warp-specialized code by construction, preventing deadlocks such as premature data access in \aref objects. \Name’s multi-granularity pipelining further leverages \aref to guarantee correctness across diverse communication patterns.
+Importantly, \Name requires no user annotations or code modifications, whereas TileLang still requires marked pipelined loops (\texttt{T.pipelined}) and explicit copy operations (\texttt{T.copy}) to define pipeline stages.

+Taken together, these trends highlight a growing need for raising the level of abstraction.
+Users should not cope with low-level hardware details or manually orchestrate warp-group execution. \Name bridges these gaps with a fully automated compiler equipped with \aref.